hyeong01/Portfolio/README.md

 [How to Use (Video)](https://www.youtube.com/watch?v=Ip4ZgvXLvSI)

 Using Data from Kickstaters, provided the success probability and consulting service
-- Implemented and trained NLP model and statistical nachine learning models
+- Implemented and trained NLP model and statistical machine learning models
-- Worked with a clear distinction of roles in backend engineer, modeling engineer, a frontend engineer
+- Worked with a clear distinction of roles with backend engineer, modeling engineer, a frontend engineer
 - Pratical use of SQL
 ##